Clover vs Stripe 2026: Fees, Features & Best Use Cases

 Clover provides built-in inventory tracking with low stock alerts, variant management, and real-time stock updates across all sales channels.
 This eliminates the need for separate inventory software for most small to mid-sized operations.

 Stripe requires third-party integrations for inventory features.
-You'll need to connect tools like Shopify, Square for Retail, or dedicated inventory management software to track stock levels.
+You connect tools like Shopify or dedicated inventory management software to track stock levels.

-Clover's integrated approach simplifies operations for product-based businesses, while Stripe assumes you'll handle inventory elsewhere.
+Clover's integrated approach simplifies operations for product-based businesses, while Stripe assumes you handle inventory elsewhere.

 Customer Support